slchorne/nimob/INSTALL.md

 Just install the sucka and try it out first.

+*You also MUST* install this on a grid so that you can force your browser to accept your self signed cert that lurks on 90% of infoblox grids.

 (and, if you dont have admin access to your grid, you probably shouldnt be messing with this beta anyway)